NRCDV Board of Directors

 Casey Keene, Director of Programs & Prevention

 Casey Keene (she/her) believes that social change is both possible and necessary.
 A survivor of childhood trauma and mother to two inspiring children, her passion is nurturing resilient and equitable communities where all children can thrive.
 With more than 20 years of experience in gender-based violence advocacy, Casey knows that our work must be grounded in and guided by the needs, priorities, and leadership of those with lived experience at the intersections of violence and oppression.
 As the Director of Programs & Prevention at the National Resource Center on Domestic Violence (NRCDV), Casey works to advance the special projects and resource development initiatives of the Programs & Prevention Team.
-These include PreventIPV, VAWnet, the Domestic Violence Awareness Project, and the Adult Children Exposed to Domestic Violence (ACE-DV) Leadership Forum.
+These include PreventIPVVAWnet, the Domestic Violence Awareness Project, and the Adult Children Exposed to Domestic Violence (ACE-DV) Leadership Forum.
 Casey is a lifelong learner and Licensed Social Worker who earned her Master’s in Social Work from Temple University.

-Sharita Lewis, Events Specialist
+Sharita Lewis, Events Manager

-Prior to joining NRCDV, Sharita strengthened administration and communications efforts at area non-profits including the American Lung Association, The Fuller Project, the National Teachers Association, The Families Forward Project and Tech Congress: The National Coalition for the homeless client relations and case management.
+Prior to joining NRCDV, Sharita strengthened administration and communications efforts at area non-profits including the American Lung Association, The Fuller Project, the National Teachers Association, the Families Forward Project and Tech Congress: The National Coalition for the homeless client relations and case management.
 Key elements of her position included a focus on advocating and supporting efforts to end homelessness while teaching self-sufficiency.

 Sharita studied Business Administration at Ashworth University, and hold certificates such as case management, database administration, event planning, captain of special police, certified firearms instructor, and a member of the American Society of Administrative Professions.
 Sharita has a deep passion for social justice and loves all things comedy.